matrix-org/matrix-spec-proposals/proposals/4147-including-device-keys-with-olm-encrypted-events.md

 record of all devices observed anywhere in the federation, at least for as long as there are undelivered to-device events from such devices.

-Transparently: we have not significantly expolored this approach.
+Transparently: we have not significantly explored this approach.
 We have a working solution, and it is unclear that the advantages of this alternative approach outweigh the opportunity cost and delay in rollout of an important security feature.
+If, in future, the overhead of including the device keys in the to-device messages is found to be significant, it would be worth revisiting this.

 ## Security considerations